patatoid/boruta_example/README.md

   ]
 ```

-The last part to setup is the redirection in OAuth authorize controller
+Last, you'll have to setup is the redirection in the OAuth authorize controller

 ```elixir
 # lib/boruta_example_web/controllers/oauth/authorize_controller.ex